-The Division’s vascular surgeons have been recognized for their clinical excellence by selection for inclusion in the Castle Connolly Guides, Top Doctors: New York Metro Area, representing the top 10% of physicians in the New York Metropolitan area.
+The Division’s vascular surgeons have been recognized for their clinical excellence by selection for inclusion in the Castle Connolly Guide, Top Doctors: New York Metro Area, representing the top 10% of physicians in the New York Metropolitan area.
 In addition, they have been selected for inclusion in the Consumers' Research Council of America Guide to America's Top Surgeons.

 The Division provides our podiatric surgery service whose specialists work closely with our vascular team in the comprehensive management of chronic wounds associated with diabetes.
 They also provide a full range of other podiatric services.